Mike20082/Progressbar-Qb-Core/README.md

 _Steps To Follow_

+_1.Open The Zip folder U downloaded

-_1.Rename Mike-progressbar-main To progressbar_
+2.Extract It And Open The Inside Folder and Rename Mike-progressbar-main To progressbar_

-_2.load it in your resources>standalone or just replace it_
+_2.load it in your resources>standalone folder or just replace it_

-_3.Load Your Serve On_
+_3.Load Your Server On_

 _4.and you are good to go_